A FAMILY OF INNOVATORS (1890-1940)

 Lessing's now offers Long Island brides the opportunity to hold their wedding reception at Bourne Mansion, Whitby Castle, Chateau at Coindre Hall, Mansion at Timber Point, Mansion at West Sayville, The Vineyards in Aquebogue, and Estate at Three Village Inn, to name just a few.
 These iconic locations have become so popular that Lessing's now caters more than 1,000 weddings a year.

-Today Lessing's operates 80 Contract Food Service locations in Education and in Business & Industry, five Main Street restaurants, three fine-dining restaurants, sixteen catering facilities, a country inn and six Blaze Fast Fire'd Pizza franchises.
+Today Lessing's operates 80 Contract Food Service locations in Education and in Business & Industry, five Main Street restaurants, three fine-dining restaurants, seventeen catering facilities, a country inn and six Blaze Fast Fire'd Pizza franchises.
 The company employs more than 1,500 people, and is now ranked in the top 40 food service companies in the U.S. This highly complex and diversified food service company is still managed by the present generation of Lessings.

 In this history I have attempted to reveal the secrets of longevity and consistency that enabled Lessing's to survive and thrive for over 125 years in the world's most competitive food service market.
 How did each generation attract the next generation into the business?
 How did they survive ever-changing tastes, a volatile commodity market, two world wars, the Great Depression and the Great Recession, inevitable family squabbles, an increasingly contentious legal environment, and stiff competition from well-financed public companies?
 What was the magic?